🇹🇳Tunisia

 Light evening dish: wild sea fish grilled simply, served on freekeh dressed with olive oil.

-The crown of Moroccan festive cuisine: lamb shoulder slow-braised with cinnamon and saffron, balanced by sticky prunes and toasted almonds.
+A pillar of Moroccan festive cuisine: lamb shoulder slow-braised with saffron and cardamom, balanced by sticky honey-glazed prunes.
 A wedding-table classic from Fez to Marrakech.

 Moroccan mechoui

-The desert pit-roast of the Maghreb, adapted to a home oven: lamb shoulder slow-roasted four hours under a butter-cumin-paprika rub until the flesh shreds at a touch.
+The desert pit-roast of the Maghreb, adapted to a home oven: lamb shoulder slow-roasted four hours under a saffron-thyme butter rub until the flesh shreds at a touch.
 Bedouin festive cuisine.

 Fish and rice soup

-A light Mediterranean evening soup adapted from coastal Lebanese fisherman tradition: wild sea fish poached gently, the broth perfumed with bay and cumin, basmati rice cooked in it until tender, finished with cold-pressed olive oil.
+A light Mediterranean evening soup adapted from coastal Lebanese fisherman tradition: wild sea fish poached gently, the broth perfumed with thyme and anise, basmati rice cooked in it until tender, finished with cold-pressed olive oil.

 Ghee-roasted sweet potato